HVAC, Business Tips, Guides

 Don’t forget to network with other HVAC business owners or marketing managers.
 Join the local chapter of a professional organization.
 You never know—having a good relationship with a competitor could lead to a referral when they have too much business on the docket.

-Personal relationship-building tactics like these still work in today’s digital world, according to John Akhoian, owner of 10 Rooter Hero Plumbing locations in California and Phoenix, Ariz., with more than 250 trucks and $50 million in annual earnings.
+Personal relationship-building tactics like these still work in today’s digital world, according to John Akhoian, owner of 10 Rooter Hero Plumbing locations in California and Arizona, with more than 250 trucks and $50 million in annual earnings.

 “Those tactics are still applicable and I think they still work,” he says.
 “A lot of people rely too much on digital and don’t do it.
 I think that’s wrong, and we need to continue to do it.”